raufs/psaps/README.md

 ## Citation:

 Complex multicellularity linked with expanded chemical arsenals in microbes.
-Salamzade, Kalan, and Currie, in review, 2025.
+Salamzade, Kalan, and Currie, 2025.